 How would you classify this patient's clinical presentation?
 How do you define acute coronary syndrome?

 This patient presents with ECG and laboratory evidence of myocardial infarction.
-The initial ECG showed ST depressions anteriorly, which should alert ...
+The initial ECG showed ST depressions anteriorly, which should alert the clinician to the possibility of ...